Blog

 If your insurance includes a telehealth benefit, virtual urgent care can be free or low-copay.
 Good option if you have it.
 Downside: the provider isn't always licensed in your state, the call quality is often poor, and the clinical pattern-match is "30-minute video visit" — overkill for a UTI that's easily treated from a structured intake.

 The dominant hidden cost is time, not dollars.
 An urgent care visit is effectively a half-day.
 A primary care appointment is a waiting-week.
-Cash-pay async isn't the cheapest in pure dollars, but it's the lowest total-cost option once you price in your Saturday.
+Cash-pay online isn't the cheapest in pure dollars, but it's the lowest total-cost option once you price in your Saturday.

 The other hidden cost is surprise billing.
 Urgent care centers are notorious for charging "facility fees" of $80–$150 on top of the visit, then sending a second bill 90 days later when your insurance declines coverage.
 Flat-fee means flat fee — what you pay is what you pay.